Available Brands

 The U.S. FDA-approved Pregabalin for neurological disorders on December 30, 2004.
 Pregabalin belongs to the medication class known as an anti-epileptic drug also called an anticonvulsant which is used to prevent or reduce seizures in individuals with epilepsy or certain other neurological disorders.

-Pregabalin treats This medicine is used to treat epilepsy, generalized anxiety disorder (GAD), and neuropathic pain (pain from damaged nerves) in adults.
+Pregabalin is used to treat epilepsy, generalized anxiety disorder (GAD), and neuropathic pain (pain from damaged nerves) in adults.
 Additionally, it is used to treat fibromyalgia (pain all over the body), nerve damage that can occur in patients with diabetes, and spinal cord injury.

 Take the Pregabalin as your physician advises.
 Usually, the tablets will be taken with or without food.
 Do not crush, chew, or open the medicine.
 Your physician will decide the correct dosage and duration based on age, body weight, and disease condition.
 Only stop taking the tablet if your doctor advises you to stop.